Matus-Dubrava/file_scanner/README.md

         history: {
             file_filepath           # FK(filepath + branch)
             file_branch             # ^
-            entry_timestamp,        # when this entry was added fs_size                 # size as reported by os fs_date_modified,       # date modified as reported by os fs_inode,               # inode as reported by os
+            timestamp_created,      # when this entry was added fs_size                 # size as reported by os fs_date_modified,       # date modified as reported by os fs_inode,               # inode as reported by os